dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-09-nested-active-directory-group-support-for-legacy-apps.md

 ## Workaround
 We use our handy script [Sync-NestedAdGroupMember.ps1](https://github.com/dominikduennebacke/Sync-NestedAdGroupMember)!
 Let's take a look what it does.

-> **.DESCRIPTION**
-> The Sync-NestedAdGroupMember.ps1 script syncs members between pairs of groups.
-> A pair consists of two groups with an identical name followed by the suffix -NESTED for one group and -UNNESTED for the other,
-> where the nested group is the source of truth for the members.
-You can theoretically create an infinite amount of those pairs in your Active Directory.
->
+> **.SYNOPSIS**
-> During execution the script fetches all AD groups with suffix -NESTED, loops thru them and looks for their -UNNESTED counterpart.
+> Fetches members of AD groups with name suffix -NESTED recursively and syncs them to their -UNNESTED counterpart.
-> Then all members of the -NESTED group are fetched recursively and synced to the -UNNESTED group.
-> This means missing members are added and obsolete members are removed.
-> Manual changes to the -UNNESTED group are overwritten.

-Great, sounds like that's exactly what we need.
+Great, sounds like that's what we need.
 So let's try it out!
 First we create a pair of AD groups.
 Make sure the name before the suffixes is identical.
 * `app-graylog-access-NESTED`: This is where we manage our users.
 * `app-graylog-access-UNNESTED`: This group is configured within GrayLog to allow base access.